alfonsof/azure-python-examples/azureeventhubreceiveevent/README.md

   Waiting for an event
   ```

-  The aplication is waiting for some event from the Event Hub.
+  The application is waiting for some event from the Event Hub.

 * Test the application.